Twig Sandbox

 When disabling or reconfiguring the Twig sandbox, be aware of who has permission to edit Notifications.
 Ensure that Notification editors are trusted system users, otherwise you may be opening up a security loophole for bad actors.

-You can always manage who has access to the Notifier plugin by managing their individual User (or Group) permission settings.
+Within the Craft control panel, you can also manage who has access to the Notifier plugin by managing their individual User (or Group) permission settings.